muratkurtkaya/Console-Based-Chess/README.md

 Special moves such as castling and en passant are avaliable.
 After each move current player and her/his remeaning time is shown.
 In order to play the game, compile the chess.c ($gcc chess.c).

+Type "s" in order to save the game, "m" in order to got to the menu.

 ## Main Menu and Start Screen
 ![chess_1](https://user-images.githubusercontent.com/46817744/108593340-18918780-7384-11eb-9fa4-b49e7c78c7c8.gif)